rosell-dk/image-mime-type-sniffer/README.md

 # Image Mime Type Sniffer

-Gets mime type of common **image** files by sniffing the file signature.
+Gets mime type of common **image** files by sniffing the file content, looking for signatures.

-The fact that this library limits its ambition to sniff images makes it quite lite and simple
+The fact that this library limits its ambition to sniff images makes it light and simple.
+It is also quite fast.
+Most other sniffers iterates through all common signatures, however this library uses a mix of finite-state machine approach and iteration to achieve a good balance of speed, compactness, simplicity and readability.

-The library recognizes common image formats, such as GIF, JPEG, WEBP, JPEG-2000 and HEIF Here is the full list:
+The library recognizes common image formats, such as GIF, JPEG, WEBP, JPEG-2000 and HEIF

+Here is the full list:

 - application/psd